About UW-La Crosse

 UW-La Crosse: a profile

 The University of Wisconsin-La Crosse continues to position itself among the country's elite public universities.
-The university is the state's top-ranked public higher education institution by the U.S. News & World Report for Best Regional Universities in the Midwest.
-It has been ranked among the top Midwestern public institutions for more than two decades.
+UWL is the top-ranked public university in Wisconsin with fewer than 25,000 students, according to U.S. News & World Report.
+It has been ranked among the top public universities in the Midwest for more than two decades.

-UWL offers 102 undergraduate academic programs in 30 disciplines, 30 graduate programs, and 2 doctoral programs.
-A 19:1 student-faculty ratio means small classes, with an average of 29 students.
+UWL offers more than 100 undergraduate academic programs in 30 disciplines, 30 graduate programs, and two doctoral programs.
+A 19:1 student-faculty ratio means small class sizes, with an average of 29 students.
 78% of full-time faculty hold doctoral or terminal degrees.
-Students learn directly from professors, including the recipient of the 2021 Board of Regents Teaching Excellence Award - a distinction given to just two instructors across the UW System.
+Students learn directly from professors, including the recipient of the 2021 Board of Regents Teaching Excellence Award — a distinction given to just two instructors across the Universities of Wisconsin.

 The university is organized into three academic colleges and two schools: the College of Business Administration, College of Science and Health, College of Arts, Social Sciences, and Humanities, the School of Visual and Performing Arts (housed within the College of Arts, Social Sciences, and Humanities), and the School of Education.
 Teacher education is a campus-wide commitment.
 Descriptions of the departments and programs within the colleges as well as general information, college curriculum requirements, and any requirements that apply to specific colleges can be found in the undergraduate and graduate catalogs or through UWL's Academics page.
-Descriptions of pre-professional programs are included in the College of Science and Health.
-Wisconsin teacher licensure information is included in the School of Education section.
+Descriptions of pre-professional programs can be found in the College of Science and Health section.
+Wisconsin teacher licensure information can be found in the School of Education section.

-The university's intercollegiate athletic teams, the Eagles, compete in 21 sports, predominately in the NCAA Division III, and as of March 31, 2022, have earned 71 national titles, 37 since 2001.
+UWL's intercollegiate athletic teams, the Eagles, compete in 21 sports, predominately in the NCAA Division III.
+As of June 2024, they have combined to win 76 national championships.
 The university is proud of the Veterans Memorial Field Sports Complex, a $16.6 million athletic complex completed in 2009 and funded entirely by private donations.
-The site is home to the annual WIAA State High School Track & Field Championships and has hosted the NCAA III National Track & Field Championships numerous times — most recently for the 2018 NCAA III Men's and Women's Track & Field Championships.
+The site is home to the annual WIAA State High School Track & Field Championships and has hosted the NCAA III National Track & Field Championships numerous times.

-The university's history dates back to 1909 when the La Crosse Normal School opened its doors as a teacher training school.
+The university's history dates back to 1909, when the La Crosse Normal School opened its doors as a teacher training school.
 It became a state teachers college in 1927, a state college in 1951, and a state university in 1964.
-The university became part of the University of Wisconsin System in 1971.
+The university became part of the University of Wisconsin System, now called the Universities of Wisconsin, in 1971.
 Discover more at the University of Wisconsin-La Crosse.

 Freedom of thought and expression